reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/New-RandomPassword.md

 ## DESCRIPTION
-Create a random password which can be used for one-time passwords if the the password reset functionilty in Cumulocity is not available.
+Create a random password which can be used for one-time passwords if the the password reset functionality in Cumulocity is not available.

 ## EXAMPLES